What Is Hormone Imbalance? A Beginner-Friendly Guide for Overwhelmed Women

 High cortisol can:

-Your body cannot balance hormones if it feels unsafe or overwhelmed.
+Your body cannot balance hormones if it feels constantly overwhelmed.

 2. Poor Sleep

-If you sleep too little or have broken sleep, it can affect:
+If you don’t get enough quality sleep, it can affect:

-Even small improvements in sleep can support hormone balance.
+Even small improvements in sleep can make a noticeable difference.

 4. Restrictive Dieting

-Extreme diets and undereating can stress the body.
+Extreme dieting or undereating can stress the body.

 Your body needs enough nutrients to: